-Learning Outcomes Assessment Criteria Th e learner will The learner can 1.
-Distinguish between routine service 1.1 explain the service offer clearly and concisely standards and going the extra mile 1.2 identify their customer's expectations and needs 1.3 match the service offer with their customer's expectations and needs and identify the key differences 1.4 identify options for other actions that will give added value to customer service and might impress their customer 1.5 choose actions that are most appropriate to impress their customer 2.
-Check that your extra mile ideas are feasible 2.1 match their ideas for added value customer service against their authority to see them through 2.2 check that their ideas for added value customer service are possible within their organisation's guidelines 2.3 check that their ideas for added value customer service are possible within regulatory boundaries 2.4 check that their ideas for added value customer service will not unreasonably affect the service to their other customers 2.5 explain their ideas for added value service to a
+Learning Outcomes Assessment Criteria The learner will The The learner can 1.
+5 1.1 explain the service offer clearly and concisely standards and going the extra mile 1.2 identify their customer's expectations and needs 1.3 match the service offer with their customer's expectations and needs and identify the key differences 1.4 identify options for other actions that will give added value to customer service and might impress their customer 1.5 choose actions that are most appropriate to impress their customer 2.
+Check that your extra mile ideas are feasible 2.1 match their ideas for added value customer service against their authority to see them through 2.2 check that their ideas for added value customer service are possible within their organisation's guidelines 2.3 check that their ideas for added value customer service are possible within regulatory boundaries 2.4 check that their ideas for added value customer service will not unreasonably affect the service to their other customers 2.5 explain their ideas for added value service to a senior colleague or other appropriate authority 3.
+Go the extra mile 3.1 take action to go the extra mile in customer service

-Learning Outcomes Assessment Criteria The learner will The learner can senior colleague or other appropriate authority 3.
-Go the extra mile 3.1 take action to go the extra mile in customer service 3.2 ensure that their customer is aware of the added value of their actions 3.3 monitor the effects of their added value actions to ensure that the service given to their other customers is not affected unreasonably 3.4 note and pass on positive feedback from their customer about their actions 3.5 suggest that an extra mile action becomes routine if they have seen it work several times and it could be accommodated within the service offer 4.
-Know how to go the extra mile in 4.1 describe their organisation's service offer customer service 4.2 explain how customers form expectations of the service they will receive 4.3 identify what types of service action most customers will see as adding value to the custome service they have already had 4.4 outline their organisation's rules and procedures that determine their authority to go the extra mile 4.5 identify relevant legislation and regulation that impact on their freedom to go the extra mile 4.6 describe how their organisation receives custome service feedback on the types of customer experience that has impressed them 4.7 describe their organisation's procedures for making changes in its service offer
+Learning Outcomes arning Outcomes Assessment Criteria The learner will The learner can nsure that their customer is aware of the added alue of their actions е nonitor the effects of their added value actions to nsure that the service given to their other ustomers is not affected unreasonably ote and pass on positive feedback from their ustomer about their actions if uggest that an extra mile action becomes routine they have seen it work several times and it could e accommodated within the service offer 4.
+Know how to go the extra mile in 4.1 d escribe their organisation's service offer customer service xplain how customers form expectations of the ervice they will receive CI lentify what types of service action most ustomers will see as adding value to the custome ervice they have already had utline their organisation's rules and procedures nat determine their authority to go the extra mile lentify relevant legislation and regulation that npact on their freedom to go the extra mile Se escribe how their organisation receives custome ervice feedback on the types of customer xperience that has impressed them escribe their organisation's procedures for naking changes in its service offer